patmckernan/Unit-14-Homework/README.md

 Answer the following questions about `curl`:

 10. What are the advantages of using `curl` over the browser?

+- Curl is a non-interactive browser for a linux terminal.
+An advantage of using curl over a browser is the ability to receive header information quickly, test server security systems, bypass login information, and look for vulnerabilities on a web server.
+Curl has access to a wide variety of protocols including HTTP, FTP, IMAP, SMB, SMTP, and POP3.
+This advantage could be used to transfer files, to and from the server when a vulnerability is found.

 11. Which `curl` option is used to change the request method?